Frank Miracola Scholarship Award

 Each year, Agencies that offer the 21things courses are encouraged to nominate an outstanding teacher who has completed the 21things4teachers course.
 Winners receive $300 to use in the classroom for the integration of the 21things project, and a suite of products sponsored by TechSmith (including Camtasia Studio or Camtasia Mac, Snagit (Mac or PC), Jing Pro, and a Screencast.com Pro Account.)

-Congratulations to this year's 2016 winner, Kay Wejrowski a Library Media Specialist from Swan Valley High School.
-Kay is shown here with her 21Things instructor Kay Hauck, REMC 5 Director.
-Here is a link to her video.
+The 2016 winner, Kay Wejrowski, is a Library Media Specialist from Swan Valley High School.
+Kay, shown here with her 21things Instructor Kay Hauck, REMC 5 Director, prepared the following video about her experiences.

 2013- Sylvia Tilman, Gompers Elementary/Middle School in the Detroit Public School system.